ajcerejeira/vat-validator/README.rst

 Contributing
 ============

 Pull requests are welcome!
-Please check the :ref:`contributing guide <contributing-guide>` for contribution guidelines.
+Please check the CONTRIBUTING_ file for contribution guidelines.

+.. _CONTRIBUTING: CONTRIBUTING.rst

 =======
 License
 =======

 This software is distrubuted under MIT license.
-See the :download:`LICENSE <../LICENSE>` file for details.
+See the LICENSE_ file for details.

+.. _LICENSE: LICENSE